mesosphere/marathon/docs/docs/metrics.md

 * `marathon.instances.inflight-kills.gauge` - the current number of instances for which Marathon has sent a kill request but hasn't received a confirmation from Mesos yet.
-* `instances.inflight-kill-attempts.gauge` - the total number of kill attempts that Marathon has sent for all currently existing doomed instances.
+* `marathon.instances.inflight-kill-attempts.gauge` - the total number of kill attempts that Marathon has sent for all currently existing doomed instances.